mkiser/WTFJHT/faq.md

 ---

-### *Policies & boundaries*
+### *AI policies & boundaries*

-**I'm running for office, will you share my campaign with your audience?** No. My promise to readers is that I'll tell them WTF just happened today and not push my personal politics.
-In exchange, members invest in WTFJHT to tell them _what happened_; not what to think.

 **Is this written by an AI?** No. All content is researched, written, and curated by Matt, an irl human working out of his basement in Seattle, WA.
 The editorial judgement, sourcing, writing, and editing of WTFJHT, as well as the personal accountability for corrections, errors, and omissions will always be uniquely human.
 That’s my job and my responsibility.
 Understanding complex political events and making meaningful connections requires a human approach grounded in journalistic ethics, curiosity, and accountability.
 And lastly, you'll note that the typos are a dead giveaway that a human wrote it.

-**Here’s what AI is NOT allowed to do**: (1) write WTFJHT, (2) decide what’s news or replace my editorial judgement, (3) “fact check” my work, or (4) publish anything automatically without my review and approval.
+**Here’s what AI is NOT allowed to do**: (1) research, write, or edit WTFJHT, (2) decide what’s news or replace my editorial judgement, (3) “fact check” my work, or (4) publish anything automatically without my review and approval.

-**Here’s what I am willing to use AI for**: (1) narrate an audio edition using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize ideas.
+**Here’s what I am willing to use AI for**: (1) narrate my work using a clone of my voice, (2) check for typos and grammar cleanup, (3) help me debug the occasional tech issues I have, and (4) organize ideas (e.g. tracking feedback, editorial calendar and planning, etc).

-**I don't like the word "fuck."** If you're offended by the word "fuck" on the internet in today's political climate, then I don't know what to tell ya.
+**Why is the podcast narrated with an AI voice?
+Why not record it yourself?** Using a clone of my voice to then read my words to make my work available to more people in more places — all for free and without ads – is about scaling my labor; not replacing it.
+My time and money aren’t resources I can scale.
+Using a clone of my voice is the only way I can bring back the audio edition a consistent and sustainable way without compromising the core work.

+**Is this replacing the newsletter?** No. The newsletter remains the primary product from which everything else flows.
+The podcast is simply an extension of my work made available in an additional format.

 ---